sofia099/vector_search_demo/README.md

 ## Data Collection
 This Vector Search demo will showcase how to run a Vector Search query over IMDb movie titles & descriptions using keywords as the search query.
 The unembedded dataset can be found on [Kaggle](https://www.kaggle.com/datasets/rajugc/imdb-movies-dataset-based-on-genre?select=action.csv).
-The embedded dataset can be found in this public AWS [S3 bucket](s3://rockset-community-datasets/public/imdb-movies/)<br /><br />
+The embedded dataset can be found in this public AWS S3 bucket: s3://rockset-community-datasets/public/imdb-movies/ <br /><br />

 ## Step 1: Embed Vectors using OpenAI's API
 *This step can be skipped if you download the embedded dataset on AWS S3.
 Below are the steps I took to embed the vectors in case you would like to replicate it for your own dataset.*